Sien van Hulst (internet image)

-Mennonite Heritage Tour: encounters with women (part 7 of 8).
+Mennonite Heritage Tour: encounters with women, Part 3 (of 8).
+Introduction, Part 2.

 Sien van Hulst (1868-1930) was a single woman, daughter of a prosperous Mennonite family in Harlingen, NL, who made a positive difference in the maternal death rates of her time.